tianrui-qi/DSMLM/README.md

 Then, you can concatenate results together to get the prediction for whole frames.
-We provide a simple script to do this; please check code cell 5 "concatenate two 3D subframes into a 3D frame" in [utils.py](utils.py) for more detail.
+We provide a simple script to do this; please check code cell 5 "concatenate two 3D subframes into a 3D frame" in [util.ipynb](util.ipynb) for more detail.

 ## Acknowledgements